-We jump on a 75-min ferry ride from Brisbane to Moreton Island, where we stayed at the island’s only resort, Tangalooma Island Resort.
-It is here we had the unique experience of the Tangalooma wild dolphin feeding program, where a Dolphin Care Team, consisting of Eco Rangers and dedicated staff, run the program which operates to strict guidelines to ensure the protection of the dolphins.
+Jump on a 75-min ferry ride from Brisbane to Moreton Island and you arrive at the island’s only resort, Tangalooma Island Resort.
+It is here you can have the unique experience of the Tangalooma wild dolphin feeding program, where a Dolphin Care Team, consisting of Eco Rangers and dedicated staff, run the program which operates to strict guidelines to ensure the protection of the dolphins.

 I was told while it does operate daily at sunset, this is always at the dolphin’s discretion.

-“If they don’t show up, they don’t show up,” said Hank, the GM at Tangalooma Island Resort.
+“If they don’t show up, they don’t show up,” said Henk, the GM at Tangalooma Island Resort.

 “It is never a forced or controlled program.
 It is quite normal for any one of them to be absent from the feed on consecutive nights and this is not something to be worried about – they are probably having too much fun out in Moreton Bay.”

-Not just an interaction with the dolphins, we are taught that to ensure the dolphins maintain their natural instincts and independence, the dolphins are feed between 10 to 20 percent of their daily food requirement.
+Not just an interaction with the dolphins, you are taught that to ensure the dolphins maintain their natural instincts and independence, the dolphins are fed between 10 to 20 percent of their daily food requirement.
 This ensures they also hunt for themselves and can survive on their own.